mikkoim/dinotool/README.md

 ### `--model-name`

+List available models and their shortcuts with `dinotool --models`.

-By default, the value passed to this argument is loaded from `facebookresearch/dinov2`, meaning that the possible DINOv2 models are:
+By default, the value passed to `--model-name` argument is loaded from `facebookresearch/dinov2`, meaning that the possible DINOv2 models are:
 - `dinov2_vits14`
 - `dinov2_vitb14`
 - `dinov2_vitl14`